 I was still missing a couple of color shades to complete my pallet.
 Michael’s did not have exactly what I wanted so I stopped there.
 It was time to start hooking with the pallet as it is.

 I admit it was more difficult than I expected.
 I struggled to define the feathers so they wouldn’t look like a big blob of wool.
 I also struggled with what to do for the background, flip-flopping between a pastoral scene or something abstract.
-In the end, it became off-white scroll lines around the rooster against a darker off-white background.
-The contrast is barely noticeable and only in some lights.
-Sort of like a secret embellishment.
+It became neither.
+Instead, I designed scroll lines around the rooster in off white against a darker off-white background.
+The contrast is barely noticeable and only in some lights… like a secret embellishment!